-The strategic plan for the Trust is growth, expanding the number of places available to ensure the provisions are available to educate children in and out of Dudley.
-We hope to grow our Trust to include more good primary schools and we are also open to including secondary schools and special school provision.
+The strategic plan for the Trust is based on growth, expanding the number of places available to ensure the provisions are available to educate children in and out of Dudley.
+We hope to grow our Trust to include more good primary schools and in the future we are also open to including secondary schools and special school provision.

-We have engaged with the DfE Trust Partnership programme and are currently working in collaboration with a local 'good' primary school.
-We hope that this partnership will convert to full academisation by the end of the academic year.
-We also hope to invite one other school to become a trust partner during the next 12 months.
+We have engaged with the DfE Trust Partnership programme and are currently working in collaboration with 2 local 'good' primary schools.
+We hope that these partnerships will convert to full academisation by the end of the next academic year.